 NOTE: If you’re looking for troubleshooting tips about DST clock changes, or are interested in preventive tips on how to ensure your system changes automatically, view our DST support page.

-This weekend marks the end of daylight saving time (DST).
+This November marks the end of daylight saving time (DST).
 At 2:00 a.m.
-Sunday, November 6, 2022, nearly all of the U.S. will set its clocks back one hour (fall back, spring ahead), resulting in more sunlight in the morning hours and sooner sunsets in the evening.
+Sunday, November 5, 2023, nearly everyone in the U.S. and Canada will turn back their clocks one hour (spring ahead, fall back), resulting in earlier sunrises in the morning and sunsets in the evening.

 For schools using the Primex OneVue Sync™ synchronized time system, however, the change away from DST is essentially a nonevent.
 The system automatically adjusts and synchronizes every clock on campus to the proper time with no human intervention required, saving hours of work and expense.
 Not to mention eliminating excuses for tardiness because the clocks were off.